giampaolo/giampaolo.github.io/content/blog/2026/event-driven-process-waiting.md

 non-blocking `waitpid(WNOHANG)`, sleep briefly, check again, sleep a bit longer, and so on.

-In this blog post I'll tell you how I addressed this problem both in psutil and, perhaps most excitingly, directly in CPython's standard library subprocess module.
+In this blog post I'll show how I finally addressed this long-standing inefficiency, first in psutil, and most excitingly, directly in CPython's standard library **subprocess** module.

 ## The problem with busy-polling